-ART 110 History of Western Art – GS 5 WT
+ART 110 History of Western Art - C-WT

-ART 112 History of Modern Design – GS 5 WT
+ART 112 History of Modern Design - C-WT

 This course will explore how humans interact with everyday products, environments and visual mediums that we encounter on a daily basis.
-It will start with the Arts and Crafts movement (1880-1910) and finish with Post Modernism.
+The course is a survey of design history beginning with the Arts and Crafts movement (1880-1910) through Post Modernism.

-ART 115 History of Modern Art – GS 5 C-WT
+ART 115 History of Modern Art - C-WT

 A survey course rooted in the Modernist injunction, “Astonish me!”, this class will examine major figures, movements, and breakthroughs made by the Western artistic imagination in the late 19th and early 20th centuries.
 Different conceptions of modern art that emerged during this period, particularly the images and objects by Pablo Picasso and Andy Warhol, will be presented and discussed.
 Basic principles of general art appreciation, analysis, recognition and interpretation will be emphasized.
 Art as an experience that awakens, enlarges, refines and restores our humanity will characterize this class.